KIMHOUNG-LIM/KIMHOUNG-LIM/README.md

-<h1 align="center">👋 I'm Kim Houng</h1>
+<h1 align="center">👋😉</h1>
-<h3 align="center">I am an undergraduate student at the Institute of Technology of Cambodia with a passion for data-driven decision-making.
-I believe with the insight of data, we can make better decision and better solution.</h3>
+😁I am an undergraduate student at the Institute of Technology of Cambodia with a passion for data-driven decision-making.
+I believe with the insight of data, we can make better decision and better solution.

-- 🔭 I am constantly striving to upgrade my skills to become a better data analyst, and I am also working on developing my skills in various machine learning algorithms.
+🔭I am constantly striving to upgrade my skills to become a better data analyst, and I am also working on developing my skills in various machine learning algorithms.

-- 🌱 I’m currently learning **to improve on data preprocessing and various machine learning algorithms.**

-- 🤝 'm just a curious minded teen who love to explore different finding and solution through data.
+🔥I'm just a curious minded teen who love to explore different finding and solution through data.
 And I also love new technology.

-- 📫 How to reach me **kimhounglim.k@gmail.com**
+📫 Reach me out at: **kimhounglim.k@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">